 The music video for his new single ‘Change Is In The Air’ shot on Stradbroke Island (Minjerribah), will be launched alongside the new EP in April and was inspired by The Pacific Earth School, an urban permaculture farm and learning center the island.
 The song embodies the message of personal and cultural transformation through new ways of education and new ways of being connected to each other and the more-than-human world.

-Manoa recently completed a national tour to promote his new single 'Life In The Garden' and has shared his music at Uplift Festival (2014), Nimbin Roots Festival (2016), O'Heart Festival (2017) and Splendour In The Grass (2016).
-He has also played alongside and supported various roots musicians including Dustin Thomas (USA), Oka, Murray Kyle, Bearfoot (Sunny Coast), The Floating Bridges (Sunny Coast), Cheap Fakes, and Nicky Bomba.
+Manoa has shared his music at Splendour In The Grass (2016), Island Elements Festival (2018), Biophilia (2019 - NZ), Uplift Festival (2014), Nimbin Roots Festival (2016), O'Heart Festival (2017/18) and other folk festivals around Australia.
+He has also supported various roots musicians including Dustin Thomas (USA), Oka, The Floating Bridges, and Nicky Bomba.

 With a background as a marine biologist and after completing his PhD in Environmental Education & Ecopsychology from Western Australia, Manoa moved to Byron Bay to focus on music full time.
 He lived at the Bentley Blockade in 2014 and where he experienced the power of music to bring community together.
 Manoa co-produced the album ‘Songs of the Bentley Blockade’ because he strongly believes in the magnetic power of music to bring healing, empowerment, self expression and to build and bond community.

 He is also a cultural ambassador for the Pacific Village and Earth School on Stradbroke Island/Minjerribah and runs workshops around music and connection to the more than human world.